The Goal: Write one poem every hour, for twenty-four hours, straight.

 We run the Poetry Marathon because we think that writing 24 poems in 24 hours is a great challenge to writers, and to do the challenge as part of a community can be particularly fulfilling.
 Great poems have been written and wonderful friendships formed because of the Marathon and we are grateful for that.

 We cover all the costs of the marathon ourselves and we have never charged participants or received any outside funding.
+Any money we make on the yearly anthologies goes towards covering the cost of the marathon.

 The first poetry marathon was a small but intense experience with only a few individuals involved, and the second one was very similar.
 The third marathon in 2014 was the first proper poetry marathon in many ways.
 It involved over 100 participants from all over the globe.
 The 2015 marathon had over 300 participants.
 There were people participating on every continent except Antarctica.
+The 2016 marathon has over 50 participants, but fewer people completed the marathon.